CoopCollective/coopcollective.github.io/_posts/2021-09-02-derby-intro.md

 The reality is that for a silly looking game Chicken Derby is going to be very complex and there is a lot to learn if you want to get the most out of your birds both on the race track and in the breeding barn.

 With heritages, talents, perfections, and dozens of different cosmetics there are nearly endless combinations of different birds that you could own.
-It is worth spending time reading over every detail of the Chicken Derby tutorial available on the developers website (https://bitlovin.gitbook.io/chicken-derby-tutorial/).
+It is worth spending time reading over every detail of the Chicken Derby tutorial available on the developers [website](https://bitlovin.gitbook.io/chicken-derby-tutorial/).
 We still do not know what will make a chicken good or bad so reading the guide and determining what your own priorities will be is important before jumping in to the market for the first time.

 Each bird will have its own unique combination of elements that you can see as well as some unseen factors that will only be discovered through racing.
 You may know the perfection and talent of a bird when you buy it but what you won’t know is their consistency, distance preference, or terrain preference.
 That information will only come from racing your chicken and tracking the data.